 Fish get very excited when they detect a shoal of baitfish splashing around on the surface.
 You can replicate this activity by towing a splashy object a few feet in front of your lure.
-A half-filled plastic bottle works well, as does a bundle of wine bottle corks.
+A half-filled plastic bottle works well, as does a net bag full of wine bottle corks.

-If you're using two trolling handlines, one from each quarter, tie the teaser line between them on the backstay.
-Make sure that all the splashing takes place a few feet ahead of the lure that's closest to the boat.
+If you're using two trolling handlines, one from each quarter, tie the teaser line to the backstay and make sure that all the splashing takes place a few feet ahead of the lure that's closest to the boat.
 This deception is probably the most effective way of getting fish to take an interest in your lures.

 And you can also create more noise with a daisy chain.

 A low cost version can be made up by positioning a few plastic squid skirts along the leader at around 3 foot intervals, each one separated from the other by an overhand knot (or better, a crimp) and a bead.